orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ### Resource Management

-In this section we'll discuss about:
+In this section we'll discuss:
-* QoS
+* Quality of Service (QoS)
 * Resource Quotas

 ----